opcow/flipper/README.md

 Use environment variable UPSTREAM to tell Fluidd where Moonraker is.
 If the variable is unset then it will point to 0.0.0.0:7125.

-All 3 images can be run as a single app using included docker-compose yaml file.
-You would want to edit the environment setting for Fluidd.
-Since port 7125 is forwarded to the Moonraker container you can set it to the ip of the host, port 7125.

 Build the images for docker-compose: `docker-compose build` or `COMPOSE_DOCKER_CLI_BUILD=1 docker-compose build`

 The Fluidd image can be used to run a container on a separate machine from Klipper and Moonraker.
 For example, I have Fluidd, Klipper, and Moonraker all running on an AMD64-based machine that my printer is connected to (IP adress 192.168.4.9), but I also have a container using the Fuidd image running on a Raspberry Pi 0w (IP address 192.168.3.7) using the following CLI command: